 Willingham argues that informal knowledge can mislead us in two ways; first, when we think with certainty; second, when we misremember or misinterpret past experience.
 As Willingham explains

-So if teachers cannot relay on their experience to provide guidance on how to proceed then what are we to do?
-Willingham helpfully identifies fours steps which can be taken to help manage our experiences; recognise that experience can be both fallible but it can also be insightful; check-out your experience with others.
+So if teachers cannot rely on their experience to provide guidance on how to proceed then what are we to do?
+Willingham helpfully identifies fours steps that can be taken to help manage our experiences; recognise that experience can be both fallible and can also be insightful; check out your experience with others.
 How does it relate to their experience or interpretations; think of the opposite to what your experience tells you.
-In other words, if you think of explanation or possible outcome, try and think of the exact opposite and see whether that is reasonable; actively look for daily examples of events which do not confirm past experience.
+In other words, if you think of an explanation or possible outcome, try and think of the exact opposite and see whether that is reasonable; actively look for daily examples of events that do not confirm the past experience.

 Willingham’s Nine Steps Approach to Analysing Evidence

-The Persuader refer(s) to any personal who is urging you to try the Change, whether it’s a teacher, administrator, salesperson, or the President of the United States (Willingham, p136)
+The Persuader refer(s) to any person who is urging you to try the Change, whether it’s a teacher, administrator, salesperson, or the President of the United States (Willingham, p136)

 Willingham’s nine steps to analyse evidence are summarised in Table 1.